Partnering & Alliances

 - Johns Hopkins University Precision Medicine Centers of Excellence for rare and complex diseases

-- NIH/NEI for age-related macular degeneration and NIH/CARD to study Alzheimer’s (AMD iPSC lines)
+- NIH/NEI for age-related macular degeneration (AMD AREDS2 iPSC lines) and NIH/CARD to study Alzheimer’s

-- First iPSC model of PTSD reveals hypersensitivity of neurons to stress (link to paper)
+- First iPSC model of PTSD reveals hypersensitivity of neurons to stress (Seah et al., Nature Neuroscience 2022)

-- Alzheimer’s hallmarks recapitulated in iPSC-neurons (link to paper)
+- Alzheimer’s hallmarks recapitulated in iPSC-neurons (Lagomarsino et al., Neuron 2021)

 - Unveiling drivers of genetic and idiopathic Parkinson’s Disease (read more)